Brachioplasty (Body Lift)

 - The anesthesiologist will watch your heart rate, blood pressure, and other vital signs during the surgery.

-- You will get antibiotics during and after the procedure.
+- You may get antibiotics during and after the procedure.
 This is to help prevent infection.

 - The surgeon takes out extra skin and fat in this area and tightens and reshapes the underlying tissue.
-He or she may place a drain in the area.
+They may place a drain in the area to let extra blood or fluid drain.
 The incision is then closed.

 - The surgeon then reconnects the skin.
 This creates a smooth contour.